smitipachnanda/MyStory---Ant-the-Grasshopper/Story.md

 Once upon a time there was a grasshopper & there were a group of ants.
-The ants were working very hard in the summer so that they can relax in the winter.
+The ants were working very hard in the summer so that they can relax in the winter.The grasshopper asked them why are you doing all the hardwork in the summer & not saving some work for the winter.